Clock Drift¶

 statistic, and applying a linear trend operation with -1 as argument.

-In this configuration, the network node clocks have the same constant drift rate as in the previous one, but they are periodically synchronized by an out-of-band mechanism (C++ function call).
+In this configuration, the network node clocks have the same constant drift rate as in the previous configuration, but they are periodically synchronized by an out-of-band mechanism (C++ function call).

 *.source*.clock.typename = "SettableClock"